kwabenadarkwa/TypeTerminal/README.md

 # TypeTerminal

 This is a type test on the terminal that allows users to practice their typing.
+It is built using Charm library things and it is based on the [Elm Architecture](https://guide.elm-lang.org/architecture/).
+This basically uses a _Model_, _View_ and _Update_

 ## Tools Used